 How You’ll Feel

 Some people with advanced breast cancer may not have symptoms, but many do.
 The ones you have depend on the size of your tumor and where it has spread in your body.
 Cancer in your bones can be painful and cause fractures.
 Tumors in your lungs can make it harder to breathe.
 Treatments can help relieve these problems.
-For instance, you can take drugs to make your bones stronger.

 Treatments for Advanced Breast Cancer